-If you are thinking about building a pool, you are going to have lots of questions.
-What size pool?
-What shape?
-How deep?
-Chlorine or Saltwater?
-Gas or Electric Heater?
-How much will it cost?
-How long will it take?
-But the most important decision you will need to make is who to hire to build your pool.
-Is there the perfect pool builder in my area?
+If you are thinking about building a pool, you are going to have lots of questions but the most important decision you will need to make is who to hire to build your pool.
+Is the perfect pool builder in my area?

 Selecting a pool builder does not have to be that daunting or stressful if you take the time to make an informed hiring decision.
-Who can say what a “perfect” pool builder is?
-What you can hope to say is that you did your research and selected a pool builder who met your requirements.
+No one can say what a “perfect” pool builder is.
+What you can hope to say is that you took into consideration the most important factors when selecting your pool builder and chose one who met your personal requirements.
 Below are some tips to help you through the selection process:

 Tips for selecting a pool builder (it’s not just about price)

 Tip 1: Search for builders in your area.

 There are many online sites and services that will help you identify pool builders in your area and from there, you can check out their websites, reviews, and other publicly available information to assess their experience, qualifications and past customer experiences.

 It is always helpful to ask people you know.
 Do you have a friend or neighbor who built a pool and can give you a recommendation?